 Japan has been the top contributor to ADB's Special Funds, such as the Asian Development Fund, ADB Institute, and Japan Special Fund.

-Japan also contributes to the TASF, which provides grants to borrowing members to facilitate the flow and efficient utilization of development finance to DMCs and to enhance their development capacity.
-As of 31 December 2010, Japan's contribution to the TASF (committed) amounted to $335.0 million.
+Japan also contributes to the Technical Assistance Special Fund (TASF), which provides grants to borrowing members to facilitate the flow and efficient utilization of development finance to DMCs and to enhance their development capacity.
+As of 2012, committed contributions of Japan to the TASF amounted to $335.0 million.

 Japan has contributed to other funds administered by ADB, including the Japan Fund for Poverty Reduction and Asian Clean Energy Fund.
 For the updated list of these funds, visit the Funds and Resources section.